 U.S. Stocks Showing A Lack Of Direction Following Recent Weakness

-(RTTNews) - After moving sharply lower over the three previous sessions, stocks have shown a lack of direction over the course of morning trading on Wednesday.
-The major averages have spent the morning bouncing back and forth across the unchanged line.
+(RTTNews) - Following the significant downturn seen last Friday, stocks have shown a lack of direction over the course of the trading session on Tuesday.
+The major averages have spent the day bouncing back and forth across the unchanged line.

-The choppy trading on Wall Street comes as traders express some uncertainty about the near-term outlook for the markets following recent weakness.
+The choppy trading on Wall Street comes as traders express some uncertainty about the near-term outlook for the markets following recent weakness, which has dragged the major averages down to their lowest levels in over a month.

-Some traders have looked to pick up stocks at reduced levels after the major averages fell to their lowest levels in a month, although concerns about higher interest rates and the economic outlook continue to weigh on the markets.
+While some traders have sought to pick up stocks at reduced levels, recent bargain hunting efforts have not gained much traction amid lingering concerns about the outlook for interest rates and the global economy.

-In remarks earlier this morning, Cleveland Federal Reserve President Loretta Mester said she expects interest rates to be raised above 4 percent by early next year.

-Mester also said she does not anticipate the Federal Reserve cutting interest rates in 2023, with the Fed likely to keep rates at an elevated level in an effort to combat inflation.
+The volatility on the day also comes amid a surge in treasury yields, with the yield on the benchmark ten-year note jumping to its highest levels in almost three months.

-On the U.S. economic front, payroll processor ADP released a report showing private sector employment in the U.S. increased by much less than expected in the month of August.
+Potentially adding to the worries about interest rates, the Institute for Supply Management released a report showing service sector activity in the U.S. unexpectedly grew at a slightly faster rate in the month of August.

-ADP said private sector employment rose by 132,000 jobs in August after jumping by nearly 270,000 jobs in July.
-Economists had expected employment to surge by 288,000 jobs.

-"Our data suggests a shift toward a more conservative pace of hiring, possibly as companies try to decipher the economy's conflicting signals," said ADP chief economist Nela Richardson.
-"We could be at an inflection point, from super-charged job gains to something more normal."
+The ISM said its services PMI inched up to 56.9 in August from 56.7 in July, with a reading above 50 indicating growth in the sector.
+The uptick surprised economists, who had expected the index to dip to 55.1.

+The report is a positive sign for the economy but may have led to concerns the Federal Reserve will see the data as an indication that it can continue to aggressively raise interest rates.

 Most of the major sectors are showing only modest moves on the day, contributing to the lackluster performance by the broader markets.

-Commercial real estate and biotechnology stocks are seeing some strength in morning trading, while semiconductor stocks have moved to the downside.

-In overseas trading, stock markets across the Asia-Pacific region turned in another mixed performance during trading on Wednesday.
-Japan's Nikkei 225 Index fell by 0.4 percent, while South Korea's Kospi advanced by 0.9 percent.
+In overseas trading, stock markets across the Asia-Pacific region turned in a mixed performance during trading on Tuesday.
+China's Shanghai Composite Index jumped by 1.4 percent and Japan's Nikkei 225 Index closed just above the unchanged line, while Australia's S&P/ASX 200 Index fell by 0.4 percent.

-Meanwhile, the major European markets have all moved to the downside on the day.
-While the German DAX Index is down by 0.4 percent, the French CAC 40 Index and the U.K.'s FTSE 100 Index are down by 0.8 percent and 0.9 percent, respectively.
+Meanwhile, European stocks finished a choppy session mostly higher.
+While the German DAX Index advanced by 0.9 percent. the French CAC 40 Index and the U.K.'s FTSE 100 Index both edged up by 0.2 percent.

-In the bond market, treasuries continue to show a lack of direction after ending the previous session roughly flat.
-As a result, the yield on the benchmark ten-year note, which moves opposite of its price, is unchanged at 3.110 percent.
+In the bond market, treasuries have pulled back sharply following the rebound seen last Friday.
+As a result, the yield on the benchmark ten-year note, which moves opposite of its price, is up by 15.4 basis points at 3.347 percent.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!